18F/uswds-jekyll/pages/guide/mfa.md

 ### Setting up the app

-After you attempt to login to the Ceres DTN node for the first time,
+Your "Welcome to Ceres" email contains a key and a link to a QR code that should be used to initialize GA on your mobile device.
+If your SCINet account was created before January 2020, and a GA account was never created, attempt to login to the Ceres DTN node:
 ```
 ssh ceres-dtn-1.scinet.science
 ```
-a GA account will be created for you and you will receive an email containing code that should be used to initialize GA on your mobile device.
+At the first attempt a GA account will be created for you and you will receive an email containing a key/code that should be used to initialize GA on your mobile device.

 If you have already had GA installed and initialized but now need to either re-install GA or install it on a new device, and if you saved your SMS phone number in the system, you can reset GA account by going to [https://ga.scinet.science/reset](https://ga.scinet.science/reset).
-After resetting GA, your account you will receive an email containing a code that should be used to initialize GA on your mobile device.
+After resetting your GA account you will receive an email containing a key/code that should be used to initialize GA on your mobile device.

 Open the Google authenticator app on your mobile device.